founticle/Spring_Boot_1/README.md

 1. Clone the project(or)download as ZIP folder
 2. Install Docker Desktop
-  --> Install the WSL(Windows Subsystem for Linux), the documentation for installation of WSL-{ https://learn.microsoft.com/en-us/windows/wsl/install }
+  --> Install the WSL(Windows Subsystem for Linux), the documentation for installation of WSL - { https://learn.microsoft.com/en-us/windows/wsl/install }

   --> Restart PC after WSL intstallation.